wp-plugins/member-access/readme.txt

 Donate link: http://www.chrisabernethy.com/donate/
 Tags: access, posts, pages, restrict, admin, user, members Requires at least: 2.8.4
-Tested up to: 3.0
+Tested up to: 3.0.1
-Stable tag: 1.1.2
+Stable tag: 1.1.3

 Member Access is a WordPress plugin that allows an administrator to require that users be logged-in in order to view certain posts and pages.

 == Description ==

-With the release of v1.0, this plugin is no longer in testing status.
-The current feature set is considered stable, please [report any bugs](http://www.chrisabernethy.com/contact/ "Report Bugs") and feel free to [suggest new features](http://www.chrisabernethy.com/contact/ "Suggest Features").
+Please [report any bugs](http://www.chrisabernethy.com/contact/ "Report Bugs") and feel free to [suggest new features](http://www.chrisabernethy.com/contact/ "Suggest Features").

 Member Access allows a WordPress administrator to make individual posts and pages accessible only to logged-in members.
 Member Access allows global configuration so that all posts or pages can be viewable by everyone (the default) or only by members, and it also allows each post and page to override the global setting.